mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((2#$BINARY)) : Script that converts a number from base 2 to base 10.

 echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo : Script that prints all possible combinations of two letters, except oo.

+echo "$NUM" | bc -l : Script that prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable NUM.